-Gaining an 360 degree understanding of your portfolio, from profit and loss tracking, dividend income tracking and forecast, to comparing our portfolio against an index or other benchmarks to see if we actually did better than just buying and holding the market is a superior analytical solution that can help you make better investment decisions using data.
+Gaining a 360 degree understanding of your portfolio, from profit and loss tracking, dividend income tracking and forecast, to comparing our portfolio against an index or other benchmarks to see if we actually did better than just buying and holding the market is a superior analytical solution that can help you make better investment decisions using data.

-The following content contains a non-sponsored review, but may contain affiliate links.
+The following content contains a non-sponsored review but may contain affiliate links.
 For my disclosure policies, please read them here.

 Portfolio tracking and history

 I first explored tracking my investment portfolio a couple of years ago during national service, and InvestmentMoats had a free Google Sheets-based investment tracker that helps investors track their assets by transactions, realized and unrealized returns as well as the amount of cash dividend received.

 The online-based spreadsheet was first introduced in 2011 and refined slowly over the years.
 I enjoyed the level of tracking, as I could visualize my dividends received per year and the P&L trend of my portfolio by month.
 These were insights that my Singaporean brokers did not offer and they were really useful for me.

 However, as the years passed, Google and Yahoo Finance started breaking or decommissioning their finance APIs and the spreadsheet worked less well than it used to.
 For example, prices would fail to fetch, daily updates would not automatically refresh and my tracking would be messed up.

 The other drawbacks of the spreadsheet were that dividend payouts had to be entered manually and the chore of manual tracking soon became too cumbersome for me, and I began my search for a viable alternative.

 Introducing Sharesight – a portfolio tracking platform that’s easy to use and visually attractive